Healthcare Insights

 Exocrine pancreatic cancer usually starts in the ducts that carry digestive enzymes from the pancreas to the small intestine.
 The most common type of exocrine pancreatic cancer is adenocarcinoma, which accounts for about 90% of cases.

 Neuroendocrine pancreatic cancer affects the cells that create different hormones within the pancreas.
-As a result, there could potentially be a wide variety of signs and symptoms caused by a tumor, as it depends on the type of hormone that is affected.
+As a result, a neuroendocrine tumor could cause a wide variety of signs and symptoms, depending on the type of hormone that is affected.
 According to the American Cancer Society, neuroendocrine pancreatic cancer makes up less than 2% of pancreatic cancers.

 Pancreatic cancer is often difficult to detect in its early stages, as it may not cause any symptoms until it has spread to other organs.
-Symptoms may include jaundice, abdominal pain or discomfort, weight loss, loss of appetite, nausea, and vomiting.
+Hospitals specializing in pancreatic cancer may employ a variety of diagnostic tests—including blood tests, biopsies, and medical imaging—in order to catch the cancer while surgery is still possible.

 Learn more

 Healthcare Insights are developed with data from the Definitive Healthcare platform.
 Want even more insights?
-Start a free trial now and get access to the highest quality healthcare commercial intelligence on hospitals, physicians, and other healthcare providers.
+Start a free trial now and get access to the highest quality information on hospitals, physicians, and other healthcare providers.